Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New command `rbw masspro delete status` has been added to remove an import status done.

+- New commands `rbw application pns` and `rbw application pn` have been added to list the available push notification settings of an application and have access to all information.

+- New commands `rbw application create fcm`, `rbw application create void` and `rbw application create im` have been added to configure push notification settings for Android (FCM) and IOS (APNS).

+- New command `rbw application delete pn` has been added to remove an existing push notification setting.

 - New option `--proxy` has been added to command `rbw login` in order to log-in through a proxy.

 **Others changes**

 - Fix a crash when exporting users to a csv file

+- Fix alignment of data in table

 ### Rainbow CLI 1.36 (Beta) - February 2018